BlueBrain/spack-packages/README.md

 * Why some packages are specified as `autoconf@system`?

 	Older version of Spack allowed to specify version as `system`.
 This meant software specified is system installed and hence use it without checking version requirements (A way to say "don't worry, just use it!").
 This practice is discouraged now and we should specify exact version number in `packages.yaml` to avoid incompatible version issues.
-When packages specify strict version requirements then often you have to provide version specification instead of just `@system`.
+When packages specify `explicit` version requirements then often you have to provide version specification instead of just `@system`.

 * Why some packages are specified with compiler specification and without `buildable: False`?